Community Literacy Center

 4:30-5:30

-The writing coaches are UNH undergrad and graduate students.
+The Program Leaders are UNH undergrad and graduate students.

-Why do you call them "writing coaches" instead of "tutors"?
+Why do you call them "Program Leaders" instead of "tutors"?

-Although the writing coaches can help you work to improve your writing, their goal isn't instruction or assessment, like a tutor's often is.
-The writing coaches are there to help you work on the writing that's important to you.
+Although the Program Leaders can help you work to improve your writing or reading, their goal isn't instruction or assessment, like a tutor's often is.
+The Program Leaders are there to help you work on the project that's important to you.

 Why do I need to sign up in advance?

-Our writing coaches are volunteers, and knowing who will be at Write Free helps us make sure our writing coach numbers and our participant numbers are pretty close to equal.
-It also lets us know who to contact in case there's bad weather and we have to cancel a writing session.
+Knowing who will be at our programs helps us make sure our Program Leader numbers and our participant numbers are pretty close to equal.
+It also lets us know who to contact in case there's bad weather and we have to cancel a program.

 Do I have to go to every session?